Parents Guide for New Students

 When you are ready, we can sell you the traditional white training uniform ("gi").
 Cost is $37 - $40 depending on size.
 A gi purchased elsewhere may also be worn as long as it is white.

 Safety is a concern at all times.
 Please make sure your children do not wear jewelry during class.
 Jewelry poses a safety hazard during training - to the student, to their training partners, and to the mat.
 Long hair should be tied back.
+Do not chew gum or consume other food during class.

 Make-up should not be worn during class as it may stain others’ training uniforms and the mat.